Search: I Can Fix Up My Home

 Hide Glue for Restoring Antique Furniture to Maintain Authenticity

 Recently, Titebond Liquid Hide Glue has been introduced, but it’s not that easy to find.
+You can find it at a good price here.

 • Carpenter’s Tip: Be sure to use hide glue whenever restoring antique furniture if it was originally used; otherwise, the piece will sacrifice its antique status.
 Believe me, the antique roadshow guy can tell!